openflighthpc/concertim-cluster-builder/docs/cluster-type-generation.md

     └── ...
 ```

-The components that constitue a cluster type are defined in the
+The components that constitute a cluster type are defined in the
 `templates/components/` directory.
 They are expected to be a HOT template.
 If
 any of their resources require user data they should load it via the `get_file`
 intrinsic function, e.g.,